Shinkrbs/obsidian_notes/002 Courses/Intelligent Systems/003 - Fuzzy Expert System.md

 - A score of 1 means the item is a full member.
 It completely belongs to the set.
 - A score of 0 means the item is not a member at all.
 - A score between 0 and 1 (like 0.3, 0.5, or 0.8) means it has **partial membership**.
 It "kind of" belongs.

+***A fuzzy set defines a vague category by creating a function that assigns a "degree of belonging" (from 0 to 1) to every possible item.***